 In collaboration with other residential staff, create a nurturing, supportive environment that facilitates families to build resilience & develop beyond the trauma they have experienced.
 This involves setting expectations & implementing policies, practices & systems that sustain safety & growth.
-A piece of this work is monitoring the environment for breaches to psychological &/or physical safety & intervening appropriately.
 Co-facilitate community meeting for residents once a week in the evening.

 · Attend & actively participate in weekly team meetings & agency wide staff meetings.